 The Bank, on behalf of its client base, advises and confirms letters of credit to facilitate foreign trade transactions.
 When confirming letters of credit, the Bank adds its own unqualified assurance that the issuing bank will pay and that if the issuing bank does not honor drafts drawn on the credit, the Bank will.
-The Bank provides stand-by letters of credit and guarantees, including country risk guarantees, which are issued on behalf of institutional customers in connection with financing between its customers and third parties.
+The Bank provides stand-by letters of credit and guarantees, which are issued on behalf of institutional customers in connection with financing between its customers and third parties.
 The Bank applies the same credit policies used in its lending process, and once issued the commitment is irrevocable and remains valid until its expiration.
 Credit risk arises from the Bank's obligation to make payment in the event of a customer's contractual default to a third party.
 Risks associated with stand-by letters of credit and guarantees are included in the evaluation of the Bank's overall credit risk.
-The Bank issues stand-by letters and guarantees to provide coverage for country risk arising from the risk of convertibility and transferability of local currency of countries in the Region into hard currency, and to provide coverage for country risk arising from political risks, such as expropriation, nationalization, war and/or civil disturbances.